Esca-MMC/EscasModdingPlugins/docs/readme.md

 Trigger Actions | Adds new [trigger actions](https://stardewvalleywiki.com/Modding:Trigger_actions) and triggers to `Data/TriggerActions` and related fields.

 ## Translation
-EMP supports translation of its Generic Mod Config Menu (GMCM) setting names and descriptions.
+EMP supports translation of its Generic Mod Config Menu (GMCM) setting names and descriptions, as well as its SMAPI console commands.

 The mod will load a file from the `EscasModdingPlugins/i18n` folder that matches the current language code.
 If no matching translation exists, it will use [`default.json`](https://github.com/Esca-MMC/EscasModdingPlugins/blob/master/EscasModdingPlugins/i18n/default.json).